 - Take a live training.

-- Use the knowledge from step 1 to hypnotize at least 100 people as quickly as possible.
+- Use the knowledge from that training to hypnotize at least 100 people as quickly as possible.

 - Continue to build your hypnosis knowledge with books, videos, courses, and seminars.